 What is Black History Month UK?

 Black History Month UK was the brainchild of Akyaaba Addai-Sebo, a special projects officer at the Greater London Council.
-He wanted to boost the self-esteem of Black British children and young adults by educating on them on the achievements of Black people living in the UK.
+He wanted to boost the self-esteem of Black British children and young adults by educating them on the achievements of Black people living in the UK.

 It has since evolved into a national movement that is observed throughout the UK.
-It is also recognised in other parts of world during October in Ireland and the Netherlands.
+It is also recognised in other parts of the world during October in Ireland and the Netherlands.
 In the US, where Black History Month originated, the awareness month is held in February.
 It is also celebrated in Canada during the month of February, where it was officially recognised in 1995.

 Did you know that there has been a Black presence in the UK since Roman Times?
 Or that there were Black Tudors, Stuarts and Georgians?
 Black History Month is our chance to celebrate these unsung heroes of Black British history whose contributions have for too long been ignored and forgotten.

 Black History Month provides you with the chance to find out more about Black Britain’s rich and varied long history dating back to antiquity times.
-It’s a time to celebrate the achievements and contributions of Black Britons who helped to shape the country amongst the Black British community and widen UK population.
+It’s a time to celebrate the achievements and contributions of Black Britons who helped to shape the country amongst the Black British community and the widen UK population.

 It also provides us with a space to tackle racism heads-on by encouraging government, institutions and corporations to embrace and adopt equality and diversity policies.